 An Instagram Wish List

 I adore Instagram.
-I spend the majority of my compulsive smartphone dithering obsessively checking my Instagram feed for new likes, comments and followers, and, along with Twitter and Untappd, have my most meaningful online interactions of all of the major social networks on Instagram.
+I spend the majority of my compulsive smartphone dithering obsessively checking my Instagram feed for new likes, comments and followers, and, along with Twitter, it has become my platform of choice when it comes to meaningful social interactions.

 However, Instagram, like any other historically popular platform, has its share of problems, and in the interest of improvement, here is a list of upgrades that would substantially enhance the Instagram user experience across the board: